rhezab/smile/docs/starting.md

 ## 2. Configure your project

-Information about the configuration setting is [here](/configuration) but if you are in the gureckislab you will want to simply decrypt the files provided in the repository.
+Information about the configuration setting is [here](/configuration) but if you are in the <GureckisLabText/> you will want to simply decrypt the files provided in the repository.

 ::: danger Warning!
-This will only work if you have first sent Todd your gpg key and waited for him to push a change to the **🫠 Smile** repo.
+This will only work if you have first sent Todd your gpg key and waited for him to push a change to the <SmileText/> repo.
 See instructions [here](/requirements#_3-request-access-to-the-shared-database-resources).
 :::

 To do this simply type: